Qa'a: End of reign

 Abydos ivory tablet from the tomb of King Qa'a.
 Asiatic prisoner.

 Despite Qa'a's long and prosperous reign, evidence shows that after his death, a dynastic war between different royal houses began over the newly empty throne.
 In the tomb of the high official Merka, a stone vessel with the name of a king Sneferka was found.
 It is unclear whether "Sneferka" was an alternate name of Qa'a or if he was a separate, ephemeral ruler.
 Egyptologists such as Wolfgang Helck and Toby Wilkinson point to a further mysterious ruler named "Horus Bird", whose name was found on vessel fragments dating to the end of the first dynasty.
 It is postulated that Sneferka and Horus Bird fought for power and that Hotepsekhemwy ended the fight and finally ascended the throne of Egypt, thus starting the Second Dynasty.
 Strong clues to that theory are traces of grave robberies and arsons found in the royal tombs of Abydos.
 Clay seals of Hotepsekhemwy found in Qa'a's tomb suggest that he restored the tomb or buried Qa'a, maybe in an attempt to legitimize his rule.

 Death

 Burial

 Map of Qa'a's tomb.
 Note the subsidiary burial around the main chamber.

 In Abydos, the Tomb of Qa'a (Tomb Q) was a fairly large tomb, which measures 98.5 X 75.5 feet or 30 X 23 meters.
 A long reign is supported by the large size of this ruler's burial site at Abydos.
 This tomb was excavated by German archaeologists in 1993 and proved to contain 26 satellite (i.e. sacrificial) burials.
 The beautiful tomb stela of Qa'a is now on display at the University of Pennsylvania Museum of Archaeology and Anthropology.

 A number of year labels have also been discovered dating to his reign at the First Dynasty burial site of Umm el-Qa'ab in Abydos.
 Qa'a is believed to have ruled Egypt around 2916 BCE.
+A necropolis sealing was found that lists all eight of the kings of what scholars now call the First Dynasty in the correct order, starting with Narmer.